The Washington Campus

 The Washington Campus (TWC) is a non-profit, non-partisan, higher education consortium based in Washington, D.C.
 Consortium members and other partnering institutions include some of the world's leading universities and business schools.
 The Washington Campus was founded in December 1978 and held its first executive and academic programs in 1979.
 The lead founder of the consortium, L. William Seidman, was the former economic advisor to President Gerald Ford and the 14th Chairman of the Federal Deposit Insurance Corporation.

-The Campus' mission is to ensure that executives and students alike are given the opportunity to better understand the interactions of business, government, and public policy, in order to enhance their effectiveness as organizational leaders.
-With a variety of experiential programs and credit-granting courses, The Washington Campus is a unique organization that plays an essential role in management education.
+The Washington Campus states that its mission is to help executives and students better understand the interactions of business, government, and public policy, with the goal of enhancing their effectiveness as organizational leaders.
+It offers a variety of experiential programs and credit-granting courses related to management education.

 Approximately 1,500 participants take part in programs with The Washington Campus each year.
 Programs are created for and attended by Master of Business Administration (MBA) and Executive MBA students, as well as graduate accounting and select honors undergraduate students.
 Students from other graduate and professional schools also frequently participate in Campus programs for academic credit.
 This includes both joint degree students (e.g., JD-MBA, MD-MBA), as well as students from medical and law school, and from schools and programs such as Master of Public Policy and Master of Public Administration, Master of Public Health and Master of Health Administration, Master of Finance, and many other specialty masters programs.